jasp-stats/jasp-desktop/Resources/Help/analyses/ancovabayesian.md

 ### Example
 ---
-For an example see Van den Bergh et al. (2019).
-Manuscript submitted for publication.
+For a very detailed example see Van den Bergh et al. (2019).